acoppes/acoppes/site/_drafts/tdd-games.markdown

 Recently, I started working in filling that missing part of my workflow: the automatic validation.
 To do that, I created new assert actions to validate state, for example: "this entity should be around this position".

-In the case of the previous example, the new action asserts the entity is falling by comparing it velocity with a range of negative values.
+In the case of the previous example, the new action asserts the kunai entity is traveling up (like the y component of the velocity should be positive and x should be 0).

 <div class="post-image">
 <video width="100%" controls>